-Consumer Confidence Report
+Consumer Confidence Report 2018

 The City of Cottage Grove is pleased to present you with this year's annual Water Quality Report.
-The public water system currently serves approximately 9,890 citizens through the use of approximately 3,897 meters.
 This report is designed to inform you about the quality of drinking water and services we deliver to you every day.
-Our constant goal is to supply you with a reliable supply of high quality drinking water.
+Our constant goal is to supply you with reliable, high quality drinking water.
 We are committed to ensuring the quality of your water.
 If you have any questions about this report or your water utility, please contact Ray Pardee, Water Production Superintendent, at: (541) 942-3349.